lifeinink/my-e-cv/markdown/web_scraper.md

 ```
 #### Extracting Insights
 ##### Cleaning Data ::CLEAN
-Simply removed rows and columns where no values were obtained
+I simply removed rows and columns with no cell values.
 ##### Integrate with Existing Dataset ::EXTRACT
 1. Calculated the number of jobs I qualified for at each viable location
-2. Calculated the estimated number of job seekers per job I qualified for (assumes everyone is looking for the jobs I am and not the ones I don't qualify for, which is roughly equivalent to assuming everyone is low-skill since the proportion of jobs that are in software development is insignificant).
+2. Calculated the estimated number of job seekers per job I qualified for (this assumes everyone is looking for the jobs I am and not the ones I don’t qualify for, which is roughly equivalent to assuming everyone is low-skill, since the proportion of jobs that are in software development is insignificant).
-3. Add this to the existing data which included job seekers per total number of jobs in each location I was interested in at the time.
+3. Added this information to the existing data, which included job seekers per total number of jobs in each location I was interested in.
 ##### Visualise Job Opportunities ::VISUALISE
-Using a scatterplot of seekers per job and seekers per eligible job over the unemployment rate in each location (assumes that most undocumented frictional unemployment is insignificant) using matplotlib.
+Using a scatterplot of seekers per job and seekers per eligible job over the unemployment rate in each location (assuming that most undocumented frictional unemployment is insignificant) using Matplotlib.

 Removed outliers assuming normal distributions over data before constructing regressions with sci-kit learn.

-This stage was done over a few iterations with Claude since I'm still not familiar with these libraries.
+This was accomplished with few iterations with Claude since I’m still not familiar with these libraries.
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt